agilepartner/craft-challenges/Readme.md

 ## [Practices](practices/Readme.md)
 ## [Culture](culture/Readme.md)

+If you have any questions or if you need further informations do not hesitate to <a href="mailto:ythirion@agilepartner.net?Subject=Craft%20challenges">contact us</a>

 ### How to play ?
 You can use the cards as described below :
 * Each team member takes 1 card (randomly)